chriscarrollsmith/modelingmarkets/README.md

 INTRODUCTION

 The modelingmarkets repo contains financial data analysis work by Christopher Carroll Smith.
 Chris writes about quantitative finance on Substack at https://modelingmarkets.substack.com/.
 He also podcasts about finance on the Wall Street Petting Zoo podcast, available through your favorite podcasting app.
-Code is created primarily in R, with future projects planned in Python.
+Code is created in R and Python.
+Sample outputs are included in the repo.
 Code is free to use with proper acknowledgement of authorship under terms of the Apache 2.0 license.
-Sample output is included for each script.

 SCRIPTS FOUND IN THIS REPOSITORY